 The day after losing her computer on a plane (and not having her photos backed up), Kim woke up, dug through her closets and drawers, and found about a dozen prints.
 “If that was all I had left, I wanted to make it a true statement,” she says, so she painted her hallway with chalkboard paint and drew on elaborate chalk frames.
 A container of chalk nailed to the wall let visiting friends play Picasso when the mood strikes.

 In earthquake-prone Los Angeles, hanging art above your bed is a risky idea.
 To keep herself from being smacked on the head with falling pictures and to balance out her low-profile platform bed, Kim instead opted to create a “canopy” by hanging from the ceiling with two curtain rods a textile she brought back from Thailand.
 “It frames the bed and instantly creates this huge presence,” she says.
 A Moroccan wedding blanket added another layer of texture without introducing another color to the vibrant bedroom.
 “You always need those quiet moments,” she says.

 Masculine next to feminine.
 Inexpensive next to expensive.
 Contrast creates the best design and highlights the beauty of each piece.
 If everything is all one style, you look around the room and nothing stands out.

 The Guest Bedroom

 A consummate hostess, Kim entertains frequently.
 Whether a casual catching-up-with-friends night or a proper dinner party, “we almost always end up outside,” she says.
 “Six of us will be wrapped in blankets and squished up on the daybed.”
-She’s covered that daybed in a suzani, one of her favorite ways to switch up the look of her seating without reupholstering, and topped it with a pile of pillows so that it feels like a continuation of her home.
+She covered that daybed in a suzani, one of her favorite ways to switch up the look of her seating without reupholstering, and topped it with a pile of pillows so that it felt like a continuation of her home.